Commercial AC & Corporate HVAC Systems

 - zoning needs across different rooms or departments

-- ventilation and air-distribution requirements
+- ventilation, return-air, and air-distribution requirements

 - site access, service clearance, and future maintenance practicality